Pastor Ray McCauley’s First Wife Honoured for Her Role in the Success of Rhema Bible Church

 • She spoke after McCauley's memorial service days after he passed away at his home after battling an illness

-• South Africans debated over whether she was entitled to claim the church's success and held different views
+• South Africans debated whether she was entitled to claim the church's success and held different views

 Tebogo Mokwena, a dedicated Briefly News current affairs journalist, contributed coverage of international and local social issues like health, corruption, education, unemployment, labour, service delivery protests and heritage in South Africa during his seven years at Daily Sun and Vutivi Business News.